Why I started Mean Mail

 One of the most enjoyable parts of starting Mean Mail has been the opportunity to build a brand.
 It’s different when you’re your own client because it has a start point but no end point, and I found myself being much more critical on the design and strategy.
 I hesitated so much at the beginning.
 Mean Mail was originally called something else when I first came up with the idea and I could never get it out of the starting blocks as I wasn’t happy with it.
 When I came up with the name Mean Mail everything clicked and it really started to happen.
 When I’ve done projects for clients I invest so much of myself into their project.
 It’s been exciting applying this energy to my own brand.

 The reason I went into advertising is because I enjoy the fast turnover of ideas.
 I love to problem solve.
 In advertising you need to come up with new ideas all the time and I love that.
 You expect the majority to get killed but when your work gets made, it’s so bloody exciting and satisfying.
 Ideas die for a reason but I saw more and more the reason ideas got killed was because of politics, process and power.

 The bigger the organisation, the more political it gets.
-Good ideas will sometimes never get shown because it might make a creative director in another country look bad as the idea didn’t come from their team.
 This process as a creative is demoralising and to be honest, it wore me down.
 With Mean Mail I get to create and execute those ideas on a regular basis.